Not all criminal defence is created equal.

 The enforcement action which ASIC can take includes:

-Most clients come to us for advice if ASIC is considering criminal charges against them.
+Most clients come to us for advice if ASIC is considering fraud charges or other criminal charges against them.

 ASIC will pursue criminal proceedings for the most serious and harmful wrongdoing, to help deter similar misconduct in the future.
 The misconduct which is viewed especially seriously usually involves dishonest, intention, or highly reckless acts.